akjkam/INFO1111-Group-Project/petmatch.md

 pet.
 Your profile helps us understand what kind of pet owner you are and what you are looking for in your next pet to produce the most successful matches.
-My Name: Pet Owner Profile
+Jason Kam's Pet Owner Profile
  What kind pet owner am I?

 o Three to four lines about yourself as a pet owner.
  What kind of Pet(s) am I looking for? o Type: Cat, dog, bird, snake, Genia pig, rabbit, lizard,